xpqx/IntroToAlgorithms/Data-Structure-Review/binary-trees/readme.md

 # Binary Trees Review

+## Some Facts on Trees

 - Binary trees are fundamental data structures that provide some advantages that arrays and linked list cannot.
 - Binary trees provide the benefits provided by Linked List such as quick insertions and deletions while also providing quick searching of an array.
 - Trees are actually instances of a more general structure called a graph.
 Thus, trees are a type of graph.
 - Binary trees are a specialized form of a tree.
 Each node in a binary tree has two children.
+- Trees are probably the single most useful data structure.
+When compared to other simpler data structures, trees have comparatively fast searching, insertion, and deletion.
+This is not the case with other simpler data structures.
+- When storing large amounts of data, a tree is usually the first storage structure you should consider.

 # Tree Terminology